 This is a little different from the condition in Corollary 3.
-Wealth effect comes about due to the curvature of the utility function U. Even if a consumer bears the full cost, say $\tau = 1$ , the difference between U(W) and $U(W - \tau)$ may not be 1.
-When a consumer does not have to bear any cost, $\tau = 0$ , the vaccination decision becomes more favorable than the one in Corollary 3.
+Wealth effect comes into play due to the curvature of the utility function U. Even if a consumer bears the full cost, say $\tau = 1$, the difference between U(W) and $U(W - \tau)$ may not implement the first-best vaccination decision.
+When a consumer does not have to bear any cost, $\tau = 0$, the consumer's vaccination decision becomes more favorable than that in Corollary 3.
 By and large, except for wealth effect, individual and public objectives are very much aligned.